Cycling holiday on the Danube from Vienna to Budapest via Bratislava

 Day 3: From Bratislava to Mosonmagyaróvár or its surroundings (45 km)

-Today the route takes you to the heart of the protected area "Szigetköz", a paradise for birds and the aquatic environment.
-This wild region is dotted with almost 500 small islands and you pass through picturesque agricultural villages and a labyrinth of streams and canals of the Danube.
-You quickly reach Mosonmagyaróvár, its old town and its castle.
+Today's route takes you into the heart of the "Szigetköz" protected area, a paradise for birds fishes.
+This wild region is dotted with almost 500 small islands.
+You cycle through picturesque agricultural villages and a labyrinth of Danube streams and canals.
+You quickly reach Mosonmagyaróvár, know for its old town and castle.

 Overnight in Mosonmagyaróvár or its surroundings.

-Day 4: from Mosonmagyaróvár to Komárom or its surroundings (43 or 88 km)
+Day 4: From Mosonmagyaróvár to Komarno or its surroundings (45 or 88 km)

-The day begins again in the heart of Szigetköz to the city of Györ and its magnificent historic center.
-We recommend a walk to discover the narrow streets, churches and pretty houses of the city center in baroque style.
-Take your route along the Danube by bike to reach Komárom.
-Overnight in Komárom.
+The day begins once again in the heart of "Szigetköz" region toward the city of Györ and its magnificent historic center.
+We recommend taking a walk to discover the narrow lanes, churches and pretty baroque houses of the city center.
+From Györ, follow the Danuve to reach Komarno.

 The stage is 88 km long.
-To shorten it by 45 km, you can take the train between Györ and Komárom (cost of about €1, tickets to be bought on site at the automatic machines).
+To shorten it to a total of 45 km, you can take the train between Györ and Komárom (tickets costs of about €1, tickets to be bought on site at the ticket machines).

-Day 5: Komárom to the Danube Bend (57 km)
+Day 5: From Komarno to the Danube Bend (57 km)

-By following the banks of the Slovak Danube, on minor roads with little traffic, you pass through small farming villages and the impressive Roman fort of Kelemantia.
+Following the banks of the Slovak Danube, along secondary roads with little traffic, you pass through small farming villages and the impressive Roman fort of Kelemantia.
 You then arrive at Esztergom, nicknamed "the city of Bishops and Kings".
 Its basilica is the largest Catholic building in Hungary.
 The city is absolutely charming and one of the highlights of the tour.

-Day 6: Danube Bend to Budapest (50 to 67 km by bike, part of the journey by boat or train)
+Day 6: Danube Bend to Budapest (69 km by bike, part of the journey by boat or train)

-The hilly landscape of the Danube Bend is a remarkable spectacle.
-You cycle through idyllic villages and discover the artists' town of Szentendre.
+The hilly landscape of the Danube Bend offers a truly spectacular setting.
+You cycle through idyllic villages and visit the artists' town of Szentendre.
 There is the possibility of visiting an open-air museum that immerses you in the rural and agricultural life of yesteryear, a nice surprise!
-Before arriving in Budapest, you will have beautiful views of the Hungarian capital.
+Before reaching Budapest, you enjoy beautiful views over the Hungarian capital.
+Don't miss the majestic parliament, Buda Castle, and the famous thermal baths for a truly unique experience.

-Note: part of the journey is by boat or train (depending on the season).
+Note: part of the stage is by boat or train (depending on the season).
+Overnight in Budapest

 Day 7: Budapest

 End of this holiday along the Danube by bike after breakfast.
-You can take advantage of this last day to admire the capital of Hungary and why not book an extra night!
+You can take advantage of this last day to explore the capital of Hungary and why not consider booking an extra night!
 If you want to return to Vienna, trains leave every hour (about 3 hours of travel).